wendyvosu/number-guessing-game/README.md

 Future Improvements
 -
--Modify the script so that the user is restricted from guessing numbers which fall out of the possible range of the number.
+- Modify the script so that the user is restricted from guessing numbers which fall out of the possible range of the number.
--Modify the script so that the computer is unable to make the same guess multiple times by using an array.
+- Modify the script so that the computer is unable to make the same guess multiple times by using an array.
--Additional styling adjustments.
+- Additional styling adjustments.